bovender/configure-server/README.md

 - `$user` -- this should be the same user that you created during installation of Ubuntu Server edition.
 - `$full\_user\_name`

+You will find all customization variables at the top of the script.

 Running the script